Recent Judicial Developments of Interest to Energy Lawyers

 Keywords:Energy Law, Petroleum Law

 AbstractThis article provides an overview of recent judicial developments of interest to energy lawyers.
-The authors summarize and provide commentary on recent Canadian case law in the areas of: Aboriginal law, administrative law, conflict of laws, contracts, environmental law, freehold leases, rights of first refusal, surface rights, unjust enrichment, and taxation.
+The authors summarize and provide commentary on recent Canadian case law in the areas of: Aboriginal law, conflict of laws, contracts, environmental law, securities law, taxation, joint operators, bankruptcy law, freehold leases, administrative law, and rights of first refusal.

 Author(s) retain original copyright in the substantive content of the titled work, subject to the following rights that are granted indefinitely: